AleksaMCode/AMx64/README.md

 <b>AMx64</b> uses the following names for general-purpose registers in 64-bit mode.
 This is consistent with the AMD/Intel documentation and most other assemblers.</p>

 #### General-Purpose Registers (GPRs)
 <p align="justify">There are sixteen, 64-bit General Purpose Registers (GPRs).
-The GPRs are described in the following table.
+The currently available GPRs are described in the following table.
 A GPR register can be accessed with all 64-bits or some portion or subset accessed.</p>
 <table style="width:80%">
   <tr>
     <th>Naming conventions</th>